Week | Date | Weekly Module |

 Learning module structure

-Weekly learning modules include three components to encourage engagement with the domain of cognitive psychology in different ways.
+Weekly learning modules include three components to encourage engagement with cognitive science in different ways.

-READ: Modules have assigned readings from textbook chapters or primary research articles.
-Readings are freely available and posted on Canvas or the course website.
-Student are strongly encouraged to read assigned material before classes where the material is discussed.
+PREP: Most modules either have an assigned reading or surveys/experiments.
+All material is freely available and posted on Canvas or the course website.
+Student are expected to complete the assigned material before classes where the material is discussed.
+This will count towards class participation.

 Course Schedule